TuronLab/llm-bench/README.md

 The project is intended for controlled comparisons that public leaderboards do not always cover: model revisions, quantized variants, and configurations deployed on your own hardware.
 It supports vLLM, Ollama, llama.cpp/GGUF, and existing OpenAI-compatible APIs.

+All experiment results and execution state can be persisted either as JSON files or in a SQLite database, depending on the selected storage backend.

 ## Quick start

 To use `llm-bench`, start `backend`, which runs evaluations, and `frontend`, the browser dashboard for creating comparisons, tracking progress, and reviewing scores.